 - We don’t rely on any third-party to operate

-- If we store one part in a escrow or in our testament we would be relying in a third party to some point, but this is optional and we can also disclose one of the other parts under other conditions such that we remove any reliance on third-parties (eg: store the part in a very personal belonging).
+- If we store one share in a escrow or in our testament (* BIG ASTERISK) we would be relying in a third party to some point, but this is optional and we can also disclose one of the other shares under other conditions such that we remove any reliance on third-parties (eg: store the share in a very personal belonging).

 - Based on well-known mechanisms and algorithms which guarantee that the secret can be recovered after years